GerritCodeReview/aws-gerrit/single-master/README.md

 ### 0 - Prerequisites

-Follow the steps described in the [Prerequisites](../Prerequisites.md) section
+Follow the steps described in the [Prerequisites](../Prerequisites.md) section.

+Additionally, whilst it is possible to do so by using an admin user, consider limiting access only to what is required by using a dedicated role or user to do so.

 ### 1 - Configuration